pierrediedhiou/cybersecurity-journey/glossary.md

 - **Capability (Malware)** — A specific function or behavior a malware sample can perform, identified by tools like CAPA (ex: create registry keys, download files, establish persistence)
+- **CDI** — Constrained Data Item, in the Clark-Wilson model, data whose integrity must be preserved
+- **CIA Triad** — Confidentiality, Integrity and Availability, the three core pillars of information security:
+  - Confidentiality — only authorized persons can access data
+  - Integrity — data cannot be altered without detection
+  - Availability — systems and services are available when needed
+- **Clark-Wilson Model** — A security model focused on achieving integrity using CDIs, UDIs, TPs and IVPs
+- **Confidentiality** — Ensuring only intended recipients can access data.
+Attacked by Disclosure
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU